Everything you Need to Know About T10 Bulbs

 If you've got something that needs to fire left and right, the Morimoto T10 is a great option.
 I’m not a big fan of the open printed circuit boards, but from a reputable brand like Morimoto they work, and you don't really have to risk that there's going to be an issue.

-If you've got room and you simply want the craziest, brightest option in the whole world, it's a simple one.
-There's nothing that even comes close to this: the GTR Lighting High Output LED bulb coming in at 1,000 lumens.
+If you have the room and simply want the craziest, brightest option in the whole world, there is nothing that even comes close to the GTR Lighting High Output LED bulb coming in at 1,000 lumens.
 That's as bright as your halogen headlights.
 But, for most applications, if you don't even want to think about it, and you just want to get something that's going to work, I’ve got two recommendations:

 #1: The XTR T10 from XENONDEPOT.
 This thing’s made of ceramic, it’s super high quality; these have the world's lowest failure rate.
 They're rugged, they’re durable, they’re reliable, they’re plug and play, and they're probably the best T10 in the world.